wuyao52/lib-v1/README.md

 duplicate tests. `/api/health` reports enabled channels without exposing addresses, credentials, application data, or prompt contents.

+Alert delivery is transition-based: an initially healthy service is silent, the first unhealthy state is delivered immediately, an unchanged alert is reminded at most once per `ALERT_REPEAT_HOURS` (24 hours by default), and a recovery is delivered once. `ALERT_TEST_ON_START` is additionally locked to one test message per Railway deployment, even if its container restarts.

 `GET /api/health` checks the live database, object storage and queue.
 The deeper `GET /api/health/operations` probe returns HTTP 503 when queue pressure, backup freshness or restore-drill freshness is outside policy, without